PayphoneChoou/TPRR_CODE/README.md

-Code for TPRR post processing
+Code for TPRR post processing.
+The bash.sh is used to drive Python scripts.